Admissions and Enrollment Policies

 b.
 What the applicant hopes to gain from undertaking graduate studies at OIST.

 iv.
-A minimum of two letters of recommendation from appropriate academic sponsors.
+A minimum of two (and a maximum of five) letters of recommendation from appropriate academic sponsors.

 The following documents may be submitted optionally, and will be taken into consideration by the selection committee if available: